TerraformProject/AWS_Terraform_Project/Implemented_Modules/Networking/Notes-Networking/Networking-Overview.md

 • A Reserved IP address at the base of the VPC CIDR IPv4 network range + 2.
 Example: 10.0.0.0/16, DNS Server - 10.0.0.2 *If VPC contains multiple CIDR blocks , the DNS server is located in the primary CIDR block.
 • fd00:ec2::253

 When you launch an instance into a VPC, Amazon provides the instance with a Private DNS hostname.
 Amazon also provides a public DNS hostname if the instance is configured with a Public IPv4 address and the VPC DNS attributes are enabled.

+**AWS Route53 provides a wide range of control of DNS Resolving within VPCs**

-## VPC Gateways
+# VPC Gateways

 **You can connect your VPC to other networks such as VPCs, the internet, or on-premise network in the following ways.**